-Mary's belief that the Republic needs to urgently revoke not only corruption in Government, but also address the misinformation perpetuated by academics, professors, and the press who collectively further assist in the degeneracy.
+Mary's belief that the Republic needs to urgently revoke not only corruption in Government, but also address the misinformation perpetuated by academics, professors, lawyers, and the press who collectively further assist in the degeneracy.

 Post war communists and supporters of the current political regime in Croatia continue to perpetrate lies which aid in the ultimate destruction of Croatian's and while her focus is on the Republic and its people, she also believes that the doctrines being perpetuated across Europe and Globally are communist and atheist by nature and in opposition of Gods will and the natural laws of Nature.